Murray upbeat after winning start in Brisbane

 “When I was playing in June, July last year, my hip was pretty sore.

-"I was concentrating more on that than actually playing the match or my tactics, whereas, today I didn´t really think about it at all -- I was just concentrating on the match."
+“I was concentrating more on that than actually playing the match or my tactics, whereas, today I didn’t really think about it at all.”

 Murray now plays fourth seed Daniil Medvedev in the second round after the Russian received a first round bye.